cullerton/kotti_forum/README.rst

 Kotti Forum is a simple blogging extension for Kotti.

+It was originally written as an academic exercise.

-It has two content types; Forum and Idea.
+Kotti Forum has two content types; Forum and Idea.

 A Forum is a container for Ideas.

-Kotti Forum installs a Forum at the root of your site titled *Ideas*.

-Kotti Forum was originally written as an academic exercise.

-Code is located at https://github.com//cullerton/kotti_forum
+Ideas are meant to be blog entries.

 Setup
 =====